 Pectin – a type of soluble fiber present in most plant foods.
 Pectin helps eliminate the toxins that have been removed from the body to prevent their reabsorption.

 Besides liver detoxification, beets have also been linked to improved stomach acid production, prevention of LDL cholesterol oxidation, decreasing homocysteine, and reduced risk of cancer, including liver, spin, colon, lung, and skin cancers.

-Carrots are rich in carotenoids called beta-carotene, which helps remove waste and keep the liver healthy.
-Carotenoids are fat-soluble, so they also help reduce fatty acids in the liver and promote bile flow which stimulates waste removal and improved liver functions.
+Carrots are rich in carotenoids called beta-carotene, which help remove waste and keep the liver healthy.
+Carotenoids are fat-soluble, so they also help reduce fatty acids in the liver and promote bile flow which stimulates waste removal and improves liver functions.

-Apple contains malic acid, a metal chelator that helps bind and deactivate toxic metals accumulated in the liver, such as aluminium.
+Apple contains malic acid, a metal chelator that helps bind and deactivate toxic metals accumulated in the liver, such as aluminum.